 Bring sleep items that are part of your routine to make the new environment feel more familiar.
-Give your child his own space, such as providing a sleeping cot, and even his own room.
+Give him his own space such as providing a sleeping cot or his own room.
 Include plenty of downtime to buffer the constant outings, and adjust for time differences gradually.

-Vacations don’t have to ruin your child’s sleep schedule—even if forgetting to bring the fan might.
+Vacations don’t have to ruin his sleep schedule—even if forgetting to bring the fan might.